 Two men injured in McDonough Street shooting

 RICHMOND, Va.
-(WWBT) - Richmond Police are investigating a shooting that happened Thursday afternoon.
+(WWBT) - Richmond Police are searching for a suspect after a shooting that happened on Thursday.

 At around 2:43 p.m. officers responded to Iron Clad Sports Bar and Grill located on McDonough Street for the report of shots fired.
 When officers arrived on the scene, they found two men with apparent gunshot wounds.